Apicurio/apicurio-registry-examples/README.md

 can all work together seamlessly with just a little bit of extra configuration.
 This example is essentially the same as the Simple Avro Example, but using a Confluent serializer with an Apicurio Registry deserializer.

+## Avro Bean Example
+This example demonstrates how to use Avro as the schema and serialization technology while using a Java Bean as the Kafka message payload.
+This is essentially the same as the Simple Avro Example, but using a java bean instead of a `GenericRecord` as the message payload.